crow-browser/seed/README.md

 ## Licencing notes

 The following is included in good faith.
 The writer is not a lawyer, and this is not legal advice.

+### Gluon

+Samurai is a fork of [Gluon](https://github.com/pulse-browser/gluon), which is licensed under MPL v2.0.
+The original license is included in the LICENSE file.

 ### Melon